 Mosques in Marseille

 Marseille's mosques are scattered across the city.
 Social classes do not separate suburbs and infrastructures as in other main cities in France.
 Several mosques exist between the Saint-Lazare district, the Old Port, and the city's north.
-Mosques are often distinct and have a clear cultural identity, such as the Bilal Mosque in Marseille, dominated by West African Muslims, and the Kurdish Islamic Centre in Marseille.
+Mosques are often distinct and have a clear cultural identity, such as the Bilal Mosque, dominated by West African Muslims, and the Kurdish Islamic Centre.

 Muslim Centre of Marseille and Mariam Mosque

 The Muslim Centre of Marseille is a mosque for religious studies, education, youth, religious and cultural exchanges, and above all, a centre of solidarity to deal with divisions and prejudices.
 The mosque's architecture pays homage to North African origins with authentic interior decoration from North African art and architecture.

 The “good mother”, which watches over the city of Marseille with its privileged location, is certainly the symbol that distinguishes the city of Marseille, and its impressive interiors are not to be missed.
 From the grounds of the Basilica, you can have 360 views of the whole city of Marseille.